 Release and Renew IP address to repair connectivity issues

-Release/Renew IP address is an operation that will help you to fix different connection issues.
-In Windows, you can do this action through the command prompt, while MacOS offers a graphical interface for this operation.
-Wiping out the old IP address can easily fix the connection problems.
-The first command for Windows that will be explained in the text – ipconfig /release – will force the system to forget your “old” IP and mark it as vacant on the DHCP server.
-The second one – ipconfig /renew – asks the DHCP server for a new IP for your device.
+Releasing/updating the IP address is an action that can solve some connectivity problems.
+You can do this regardless of your OS.
+So in Windows, you can do it through the command line, while MacOS offers a graphical interface.
+Removing the old IP address can quickly solve connectivity problems.
+The first command for Windows, which we will explain in the text, is ipconfig /release.
+It makes the system forget your “old” IP and mark it as free on the DHCP server.
+The second, ipconfig /renew, ask the DHCP server for a new IP address for your device.

 “Any workarounds to logging into Fortnite right now?
 Been trying non-stop, but haven’t been able to login since the event.
 Still really looking forward to trying out those lightsabers!!”, — writes Twitter user @NickEh30.

-Release/Renew IP commands are normally finalized by Flush DNS command, which releases the DNS cache and submits requests to apply new IP address data.
+Release/Renew IP commands are usually finalized by the Flush DNS command, which releases the DNS cache and submits requests to apply new IP address data.

-Refer to the tutorial below for releasing and renewing the IP address on Windows 10, 8, 8.1, 7, Vista, XP, Mac, and Linux.
-Be sure that your network adapter is properly tuned to Obtain an IP address automatically.
+Refer to the tutorial below for releasing and renewing the IP address on Windows 11, 10, 8, 8.1, 7, Vista, XP, Mac, and Linux.
+Also, ensure your network adapter is tuned correctly to obtain an IP address automatically.
 Otherwise, the above-said commands won’t function well.

 Guidelines to Release and Renew IP Address on Windows, Mac, Linux